-The Processed Glass and Supply Storage Room will be used for general storage of boxes, containers and recyclable materials.
-It will also serve as the repository for recovered, clean glass.
-The Processed Glass and Supply Storage Room has two overhead doors located along the room’s east exterior wall the north overhead door will remain closed and the south overhead door will be used to loadout trucks with clean processed glass material (refer to Drawing No. D3 in tabbed section “Drawings“).
-Drawings D5 and D6 show the changes in the traffic routes and material handling. (rails)accommodates
+The Processed Glass and Supply Storage Room serves as the repository for separated glass.
+It may also be used for general storage of boxes, containers and recyclable materials.
+The Processed Glass and Supply Storage Room has two overhead doors (designated north and south) located along the room’s east exterior wall and one overhead door on the west wall (designated west overhead door) to access the processing room the north and the south overhead doors are used to loadout trucks with separated glass material (refer to Drawing No. D3 in tabbed section “Drawings“) and transfer supplies to Area A. Drawings D5 and D6 show the changes in the traffic routes and material handling.
+In each side of the room in front of the overhead doors, tracks (rails) are located for the 20 yard rolloffs to collect the separated glass material.
+Each set of tracks accommodates two 20 yard rolloffs (4 total).
+The west overhead door is used to transfer the separated glass material to the rolloffs from the processing room.